 In fact, if you’ve ever stopped to look at the options while shopping, then you already know there are a plethora of choices and the last thing you want to do is waste your time or money on the wrong one.

-At Joshua Tree, we often get a lot of questions about the best grass seed.
+At Joshua Tree, we often get a lot of questions about the best grass seed for Pennsylvania lawns.
 Many times these come from homeowners who have tried something in the past and not had much luck.
 We understand that choosing grass seed can be complicated and we want to help you make the best choice possible.
 That’s why we’re happy to be your guide in choosing wisely.

 Choosing the best grass seed for your Pennsylvania home is a bit more complicated than most people realize.
 That’s because of a few common misconceptions and points of confusion.
 Let’s explore them to help you choose wisely.